 - Unstable and sometimes irritable mood changes

-- Increased risk of heart disease, kidney damage, and cancer
+- Increased risk of heart disease and kidney damage

 The Ketogenic diet was first established by Dr. Russel Wilder in 1921 as a way to manage epilepsy and seizures.
 Previously, fasting was a way that patients who suffered from epilepsy could manage their symptoms.
 The ketogenic diet proved to be an excellent way that these people could still receive nutrition from food and lower their seizure rate.

 It wasn’t popular as a method for weight loss until the most recent 3–5 years though.
 Today, many people use the diet solely for weight loss, but some also use the diet for a variety of other reported benefits such as lower triglycerides and blood sugar levels for those with type 1 and type 2 diabetes.